Postgraduate Certificate in Education / Professional Graduate Certificate in Education

 A PGCE course is a mixture of training based at a Higher Education Institution (HEI) and at least 24 weeks teaching in schools, usually carried out as two placements in different schools.
 For a list of institutions offering PGCEs, search the UCAS Teacher Training website.
 PGCE courses can also be called a Postgraduate Diploma in Education (PGDipED).

 The course usually lasts for one year and is full-time, although several ITT providers offer ‘flexible’ courses that last up to 3 years.

 There are actually two different PGCE qualifications, Postgraduate Certificate in Education and Professional Graduate Certificate in Education, both leading to Qualified Teacher Status.
 However the former includes more academic work and would give you credits towards a Master’s degree should you chose to study further in the future.

 UK and EU resident students are eligible for a training bursary when undertaking a physics PGCE.
 Being one of government’s priority subjects, physics, along with maths and chemistry are given the highest bursaries of all teaching subjects.
 The bursary amount is determined by your degree classification.

-If you have a first class degree you will receive £20,000, a 2:1 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).
+If you have a first class or 2.1 degree you will receive £20,000, a 2.2 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).
 These bursaries are tax-free and paid by your ITT provider during your course.
 For full details refer to the National College for Teaching and Leadership's bursary information.

 Please note, you will be charged tuition fees by your ITT provider.
 The exact cost varies between institutions and UK and EU students may be eligible for a loan to cover the cost.

-The Graduate Teacher Training Registry (GTTR) is the centralised application portal for all PGCE, SCITT and School Direct training routes.
+UCAS Teacher Training is the new centralised application portal for all PGCE, SCITT and School Direct training routes.
 Applications are submitted online.
 You are required to submit a personal statement and details of your academic and work experience.
 Take a look at our making an application pages for further details.